Florida What Employers Need to Know about Reemployment Tax R.09/15

 Historical Past-Year Versions of Florida Form RT-800058

-We have a total of four past-year versions of Form RT-800058 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form RT-800058 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Microsoft Word - RT-800058 R.02-17 (edits)